2022 Uttar Pradesh Legislative Assembly election: Parties and alliances

+National Democratic Alliance

 During the month of September, the NDA confirmed an alliance between BJP, AD(S) and the NISHAD Party.
-During the month of August, the NDA held talks with parties like JD(U), Ham(S) and others, however the seat sharing talks fell apart later.
+During the month of August, the NDA held talks with parties like JD(U), HAM(S) and others, however the seat sharing talks fell apart later.
 In October, there were major restructuring efforts by the alliance with new faces and revamp of parties in an effort to battle anti-incumbency.
 In the first 2 weeks of December, the alliance launched it campaign for the election.
 On 13 Jan the national democratic alliance sealed their seat sharing pact with NISHAD Party getting 16 and Apna Dal getting 17 and BJP competing on remaining 370 seats.
 6 NISHAD Party candidates would fight on BJP symbol.

+Samajwadi Party+

 RLD was the first to join the alliance.
 The NCP and RJD too joined the alliance later.
 Various other smaller parties too joined while SBSP broke away from its alliance to join SP alliance.
 During the first seat sharing talks, SP agreed to give RLD 36 seats.
 Initially, RLD demanded 60 seats while SP were willing to give up to 30, later both the parties finalised at 33 with RLD mostly competing in West UP.
-RLD gave 8 symbol of SP candidates.
+RLD gave 9 symbol of SP candidates.
 Aam Aadmi Party and Samajwadi Party began talks for alliance, however they couldn't agree on seat sharing.
 Pragatisheel Samajwadi Party (Lohiya) joined the alliance later.
 On 13 January 2022, the alliance announced its initial candidates for the first few phases of the election.
 SP and SBSP would have a friendly fight on 1 seat while SP and AD(K) would have a friendly fight on 2 seats.

+Bahujan Samaj Party

 Unlike in previous years, the Bahujan Samaj Party announced that it would compete in the election all by itself.
 BSP went into an alliance with ten small political parties, namely the India Janshakti Party, Pacchasi Parivartan Samaj Party, Vishwa Shanti Party, Sanyukt Janadesh Party, Adarsh Sangram Party, Akhand Vikas Bharat Party, Sarvajan Awaz Party, Jagruk Janata Party and Sarvajan Sewa Party for their extended support to BSP.

+Indian National Congress

-Similar to BSP, the only party competing from the United Progressive Alliance was the INC. On 19 October 2021, Uttar Pradesh Congress leader Priyanka Gandhi announced 40% of tickets to women in upcoming Uttar Pradesh assembly polls.
+On 19 October 2021, Uttar Pradesh Congress leader Priyanka Gandhi announced 40% of tickets to women in upcoming Uttar Pradesh assembly polls.

+All India Majlis-e-Ittehadul Muslimeen

 All India Majlis-e-Ittehadul Muslimeen, Jan Adhikar Party, Bharat Mukti Morcha, Janata Kranti Party and Bharatiya Vanchit Samaj Party have formed a front to contest all 403 seats.

+Left Front

 Others

 During the month leading up to the elections major political parties which aren't part of any alliance announced their intentions to compete in the election.